keysie/Ubuntu-24.04-tweaks/yubikey-piv-firefox.md

 - `openssl genrsa -aes256 -out keyname.key 3072` instead of step 1 to get an encrypted key
 - `qrencode --8bit --dpi=300 --level=M --output=keyname.png` to get a QR-code; print the resulting image on paper and use a pen or pencil to manually write the passphrase used during key creation next to it.

+Considering safety: According to NIST recommendations (no source) AES256 is about as safe as RSA15360 or ECC521 (smth to do with how long brute-forcing would approximately take, given the best currently known algorithms).
+So as long as your password is 40 random ASCII characters (~256 bits of entropy acc. to [this Wikipedia article](https://en.wikipedia.org/wiki/Password_strength#Random_passwords)) and you use AES256 it should be fine to keep a digital backup of smaller keys (RSA up to 7680 and ECC up to 384 roughly).
+Breaking the key itself would be easier than breaking the encryption.
+Keep this in mind when dicking around with trying to get 8kB of data somehow into a QR-code for a paper backup!

 ## Step 3: Test interfacing with the Yubikey
 1. Insert your Yubikey
 2. Run `yubico-piv-tool -a status`.
 It should display the firmware version of your Yubikey as well as its serial number and all the PIV slot information it can find on the device.